dgbtingdahl/MLVFilterAttrib/README.md

 #MLV Filter
 ##Name
 Mean of Least Variance Filter plugin for [OpendTect](http://www.opendtect.org/) - a smoothing filter for seismic data that is kind to structure.
+This codebase is for use with OpendTect v5.0 and above.

 ##Contents
 -  [Description](#description)